-&lt;sup>3 Preparing or carrying out transactions for clients can include the drafting of legal documentation in the context of the creation of a corporation for example.
+4 Preparing or carrying out transactions for clients can include the drafting of legal documentation in the context of the creation of a corporation for example.
 It can also include but is not limited to the preparation of an act of sale of a company or real estate, making arrangements for a financial transaction to be conducted on behalf of a client, and preparing incorporation documentation.

-- (iv) organisation of contributions for the creation, operation or management of legal persons such as a company, a foundation, a limited liability partnership or such other entity as may be prescribed; - (v) creating, operating or management of legal persons such as a company, a foundation, an association, a limited liability partnership or such other entity as may be prescribed, or legal arrangements, and buying and selling of business entities; or (vi) any activity specified in item (f);
+- (i) buying and selling of real estate; - (ii) managing of client money, securities or other assets; - (iii) management of bank, savings or securities accounts; - (iv) organisation of contributions for the creation, operation or management of legal persons such as a company, a foundation, a limited liability partnership or such other entity as may be prescribed; - (v) creating, operating or management of legal persons such as a company, a foundation, an association, a limited liability partnership or such other entity as may be prescribed, or legal arrangements, and buying and selling of business entities; or (vi) any activity specified in item (f);